Sign in with Azure PowerShell

 Connect-AzAccount -Environment AzureChinaCloud

-The following command gets a list of available environments:
+The following command returns a list of available environments:

 Get-AzEnvironment | Select-Object -Property Name